 RTI-HS has implemented an organization-wide Data Registry to identify and document our records of data processing as required by GDPR Article 30.
 The Data Registry entry is completed by the project leader or another project team member with an understanding of the data to be used in the project.
 The project leader or delegate must update a project-specific Data Registry entry if the data collection or use plans change during the project.

-Data Transfers Outside the EU
+Data Transfers Outside the EU or United Kingdom (UK)

 RTI-HS relies on one of two authorizations to transfer the data to RTI-HS offices and personnel in the United States:

 - Explicit data subject consent per GDPR Article 49: Data subject consent may be obtained in writing, or if web-based, obtained through click-through consent.
-RTI-HS requires separate explicit consents from the data subject for both the processing the data subject’s sensitive personal data and the transfer of the data subject’s sensitive personal data to the United States.
+RTI-HS requires separate explicit consents from the data subject for both the processing of the data subject’s personal data and the transfer of the data subject’s personal data to the United States.

 ELEMENT: Data Protection Security and Controls

-GDPR Articles 5.1(F), 24, 25, 28, 30, and 32
+GDPR Articles 5.1(f), 24, 25, 28, 30, and 32

 RTI-HS has implemented robust measures to protect the confidentiality and security of all data, not just personal data as required by GDPR.
 Physical, logical, and procedural controls are in place to protect data from loss, misuse, unauthorized access or disclosure, alteration, or destruction.
 These include physical and network security including firewalls, access and password controls, data segregation, encryption, patch management and anti-virus controls, on-site and remote backups with defined destruction process, and disaster recovery and business continuity plans.